Star Trek: Starfleet Command II: Empires at War

 Star Trek Starfleet Command II: Empires at War (known in North America as Starfleet Command Volume II: Empires at War) is the sequel to Star Trek: Starfleet Command and the second in the series of real-time space combat games, developed by Taldren, Inc. and published by Interplay.
-A stand-alone expansion pack was released in July 2001 titled Starfleet Command: Orion Pirates.
+A stand-alone expansion pack was released in June 2001 titled Starfleet Command: Orion Pirates.

 Plot

 The game features three singleplayer campaigns, two storyline campaigns, and a general conquest campaign.
 The first of the storyline campaigns dealt with the return of the Organians and their bringing the Interstellar Concordium in to 'pacify' the existing empires.
 The existing factions resist this pacification attempt, and a new war ensues.
 The other story campaign, only playable by the Mirak, Lyrans, Hydrans, and Klingons, deals with the discovery of artifacts belonging to an ancient race of telepaths.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 IGN praised the game's graphics and the lasting appeal of the game but also noted a steep learning-curve.
 John Lee of NextGen called it "a dandy space game, intense and challenging – but it's not for everyone.
 Whether you're a hardcore strategy addict with quick keyboard fingers or just a Star Trek wonk, you'll love it.
-If you dread overloaded contol panels and the beefy manuals required to explain them, perhaps you should skip this flight."
+If you dread overloaded control panels and the beefy manuals required to explain them, perhaps you should skip this flight."

 According to Erik Bethke, sales of the game reached 120,000 units after six months on shelves.

 The staff of Computer Games Strategy Plus nominated the game for their 2000 "Strategy Game of the Year" award, whose winner remains unknown.